Wallace Marshall, Principal Investigator

 Ask me about: Math, physics, programming, mathematical modeling, simulations.

-When I'm not doing science, I enjoy: Playing bluegrass music on my mandolin, playing basketball and tennis, hiking.
+When I'm not doing science, I enjoy: Playing mandolin, playing basketball and tennis, hiking.

 Rebecca McGillivary, Tetrad Graduate Student